 When available, FDA approved generic drugs are to be used in all situations.
 Greater economy is realized through the use of generic equivalents.
-All drugs, which are or become available generically, are subject to review by the Pharmacy Benefit Manager's (PBM's) P&T Committee.
+This policy is consistent with Rhode Island law, and is not meant to preclude or supplant any state statutes that may exist.
+All drugs, which are or become available generically, are subject to review by Neighborhood's P&T Committee.